FashionFinds/FashionFinds-Web/README.md

 # FashionFinds-Web
-Shopify - An E-Commerce Project 🚀.
+FashionFinds - An E-Commerce Project 🚀.
 Developed with PHP as backend and Vanilla JavaScript for Front-End and Backend.